6 Consulting Frameworks for Small Business (Guide + Worksheets)

 A corporation needs strategies to maximize its strengths relative to the competition in the functional areas that are critical to success in the industry.
 The corporation plays roles such as:

 - Selectivity and sequencing: The company does not have to have a clear lead in every function in order to win.
-If it can gain a decisive edge in one key function, it will eventually be able to pull ahead of the competition in other functions that may currently be mediocre.
+If it can gain a decisive edge in one key function, it will eventually be able to pull ahead of the competition in other functions that may currently be standard.

 - A case of make or buy: When faced with rapidly rising wage costs, it becomes a critical decision for a company to subcontract a major share of its assembly operations.
 Its competitors may not be able to shift production so rapidly to subcontractors and vendors, and the resulting difference in cost structure and/or in the company’s ability to cope with demand fluctuations could have significant strategic implications.